hmrodrigues99/PHENO_Docs/docs/source/Dataverse.rst

 Dataverse Data Submission
 =========================

-Phenotypic data can be submitted in `DMPortal <https://dmportal.biodata.pt/>`_, the Portuguese instance of Dataverse, a repository for all kinds of research data.
+| Phenotypic data can be submitted in `DMPortal <https://dmportal.biodata.pt/>`_, the Portuguese instance of Dataverse, a repository for all kinds of research data.
+| This guide will show you how to submit your data in DMPortal, before proceeding with the :ref:`Submitting Metadata in PHENO <ontobrapi>` section.

-1. Sign in to `DMPortal <https://dmportal.biodata.pt/>`_.
+1. Start by signing in to `DMPortal <https://dmportal.biodata.pt/>`_.

 2. Select the Plant BioDataVerse